cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Roundabout mandatory | Roundabout mandatory 100.000% | Go straight or left  0.000% |
 | End of no passing | End of no passing 99.998% | End of all speed and passing limits  0.002% |

 The model was able to correctly guess 20 of the 20 real traffic signs, which gives an accuracy of 100%.
-Probably it's because I made photos in the middle of a cloudy day with no contrast shadows that could distort the shape.
+Probably it is because I made photos in the middle of a cloudy day with no contrast shadows that could distort the shape.
 The lighting conditions were almost perfect.

-The model was not absolutelly sure with the sign "Trafic signals" that was predicted correctly, but the next candidate "General caution" also has non-zero score.
+The model was not absolutely sure with the sign "Traffic signals" that was predicted correctly, but the next candidate "General caution" also has non-zero score.
 As expected, the model has some difficulties with the similar looking warning signs.

 #### 3. Top 5 predictions for every real image ####